xrrocha/word-scrambler/README.md

 regular expression (which, of course, it doesn't.)

-This is an instance of _extension function_: a function that can be attributed to an existing class even if we don't have access to that class' source code or, as is the case with `String`, even if it's a system, final class!
+This is an instance of _extension function_: a function that can be attributed to an existing class even if we don't have access to that class's source code or, as is the case with `String`, even if it's a system, final class!

 If we wanted to implement the `toRegex()` extension ourselves we'd say: